 A final alternative for taking a dog from UK to USA is to book a crossing on the Queen Mary 2 across the Atlantic, from Southampton to New York.
 This option is particularly popular with owners of larger dogs, that are too large to fly in the cabin on any airline.

 However, keep in mind there’s a lot of demand for the pet kennels on the Queen Mary 2.
-In 2023, I’ve heard reports of the kennels being booked out for the next two years.
+Often the pet kennels being booked out for every crossing during the next one or two years.
 However, it’s usually possible to put your name down on a waiting list, in case a cancellation occurs – I’ve heard reports of some people successfully using this method.

 Requirements to take a Dog to the USA from UK